-This statistical bulletin presents estimated annual conceptions occurring to women usually resident in England and Wales in 2011.
+This bulletin presents estimated annual conceptions occurring to women usually resident in England and Wales in 2012.
 Conception statistics bring together records of birth registrations collected under the Births and Deaths Registration Act (1953) and abortion notifications received under the Abortion Act (1967), amended by the Human Fertilisation and Embryology Act (2008).
 They include all pregnancies of women usually resident in England and Wales which lead to one of the following outcomes:

 a maternity registered in England and Wales at which one or more live births or stillbirths occur, or

 a termination of a pregnancy by abortion under the 1967 Act, which takes place in England and Wales.

 Conception statistics do not include conceptions resulting in miscarriages or illegal abortions (see background note 1).

 Conceptions are analysed primarily using numbers, rates and the percentage leading to abortion.
 The statistics are tabulated by age, area of usual residence of woman and marital status.